Nang yai

-Nang yai and nang talung incorporate various episodes of the Indian epic Ramayana (known as the Ramakien in Thailand).
+Nang yai and nang talung incorporate various episodes of the Thai epic Ramakien (based on "Ramayana" from India).
 The art form's traditions originated around the beginning of the 15th century.
 Nang yai performances were a popular means of entertainment during the Ayutthaya period and are mentioned in a poem called "Bunnovat Khamchan", written by the Buddhist monk Mahanag sometime around the years 1751 to 1758, at the end of King Boromakot's reign.
 The earliest known mention of nang yai in Thai records is from 1458, according to Brandon.

 Performances are traditionally held in open spaces such as a lawn or village dirt space.
 A white cloth screen about 16 m long and 6 m high, with a decorated border, is stretched across the stage.
 Behind the screen, a bonfire is lit to project the puppets' shadows (electric lights are often used instead now).
 During the show, a Thai instrumental ensemble (usually a piphat) plays music appropriate to each episode, synchronized with the puppets' action.
 Offstage reciters tell the story in a sort of heightened speech.
 The puppet figures are made from perforated cow or buffalo hide, each weighing about three or four kilograms.
 The biggest puppet is one which characterizes a place, weighing around five to seven kilograms.

 Nang yai influenced that khon, a dance-drama art form from Thailand which involves masked pantomime.

 Nang yai can be found throughout Thailand.
 For example, in central Thailand, nang yai is performed at Wat Khanon in Ratchaburi, Wat Plub in Petchaburi, Wat Sawang Arom in Singburi, and Wat Pumarin in Samut Songkhram, while in eastern Thailand it can be found at Wat Donin in Rayong Province.